-For the year ended 31 December 2017, the Board had its full complement of four (4) members, made up of three (3) Non- Executive Directors and one (1) Executive Director.
-Margaret Boateng-Sekyere resigned on 1st February, 2017 as Non-Executive Director of the Board.
+For the year ended 31 December 2018, the Board had complement of four (4) members.
+Rosalyn Darkwa resigned on 30th September, 2018 from the Board.
+Edward Ntim-Addae was appointed to the Board on 13th June, 2018.
 The Board has delegated various aspects of its work to the Audit Committee and Investment Committee.

 Board committee members are appointed by the Board.
 Each Board committee has its own written terms of reference, duties and authorities as determined by the Board.